 Through the years, the PAL has proven to benefit our youth participants.
 Their hard work has paid off with success both academically and athletically.
 From scholarships for private schools and colleges to numerous awards and victories in state and national boxing and tennis tournaments.

-These achievements have resulted in greater self-esteem, improved decision making skills, better citizenship, and enhanced quality of life.
-The benefit of this growth and success extends beyond the program, as these youngsters become positive role models for peers and younger children in the community.
+Overall, the PAL has aided numerous children in developing greater self-esteem, improved decision-making skills, and helped to enhance their quality of life.
+The benefit of this growth extends beyond the PAL, as these young adults become positive role models for their peers and other youth in the community.

-Today, the State of Florida Association of police Athletic/ Activities Leagues Inc. has 47 member cities and is growing.
-Police Department and Sheriff’s offices realize the importance of prevention in today’s society.
-More than any other profession, Law Enforcement Officers realize it is much more cost effective to prevent crime, than to incarcerate youth after the crime has been committed.
+Today, the State of Florida Association of Police Athletic/ Activities Leagues Inc. has 47 member cities and is growing.
+Police departments and Sheriff’s offices realize the importance of prevention in today’s society.
+More than any other profession, Law Enforcement Officers realize it is much more cost-effective to prevent crime than to incarcerate youth after the crime has been committed.